AllaKh/Playwrite_TypeScript_Project/manual/bugs.md

 - Impact: Confuses users expecting to be taken directly to the Amenities section
 - Severity: Low

-# BUG-007 – Create new room – validation
+# BUG-011 – Create new room – fields validation
 - Page: Rooms
 - Steps:
   1. From homepage click on the Admin link